SJ23 Tech Tip F10, (Updated 2024-11-11)

 |

-To replace the factory forestay and turnbuckle I installed the top Stay-Lok termination first and placed the eye on the measuring board, next to the old forestay.
-(Measuring board shows shrouds being measured).
-Then I tightened the forestays side by side to transfer the LOA to the new wire.
-Stretching was done with the stud end of the bottom termination screwed into the turnbuckle barrel.
-The barrel was screwed in 1/3, to allow for future adjustments.
-I determined the cut length by measuring a zillion times!
+To replace the factory forestay and turnbuckle I installed the bottom Stay-Lok terminal first and placed the turnbuckle eye on the measuring board, next to the old forestay (Board shown for demo only).
+Then I tightened the forestay and the 5/32" wire side by side to transfer the LOA to the new wire.
+Stretching was done with the turnbuckle screwed in 1/3 of the way which so you can adjust the mast rake as needed for sailing.
+I measured the LOA a zillion times before I finally cut it as I had very little extra wire.

 |